-The Group works on and delivers significant, complex and potentially hazardous projects which require continuous monitoring and management of health and safety risks.
+significant, complex and potentially hazardous projects which require continuous monitoring and management of health and safety risks.

-Failure to manage these risks presents the potential for significant harm, including fatal or life-changing injuries to employees, subcontractor staff, third parties or members of the public.
+What impact it might have Failure to manage these risks presents the potential for significant harm, including fatal or life-changing injuries to employees, subcontractor staff, third parties or members of the public.
 It also presents the threat of potential criminal prosecutions, significant fines, debarring from contract bidding and reputational damage.

-For more information please see 'Health, safety and wellbeing' on pages 48 to 51 Some common themes which could drive health and safety risks include:
+For more information please > see 'Health, safety and wellbeing' on pages 48 to 51 drive health and safety risks include: > inadequate risk identification/

-- inadequate risk identification/ assessment; - > lack of competence; - > processes that fail to deliver risk elimination or mitigation; - lack of clear safety leadership, impacting broader safety culture; - ineffective management of subcontractors, JV partners and other third parties; - failure to cascade and follow Health and Safety procedures; and/or - lack of focus on the wellbeing and mental health of staff faced by daily work and life pressures.
+- assessment; > lack of competence; - > processes that fail to deliver risk elimination or mitigation; - lack of clear safety leadership, impacting broader safety culture: - > ineffective management of subcontractors, JV partners and other third parties; - failure to cascade and follow Health and Safety procedures; and/or - > lack of focus on the wellbeing and mental health of staff faced by daily work and life pressures.

-Balfour Beatty's Zero Harm Strategy and its supporting policies and procedures remain embedded and act as a key control in managing the risk.
+alfour Beatty's Zero Harm Strategy and i supporting policies and procedures remain embedded and act as a key control in managing the risk.
 The strategy and associated action plans are reviewed and monitored by management and external accreditation bodies.